SomethingBot/discordingestor/README.md

 ## About

-Discord Ingestor is a Go (Golang) Discord data ingestor designed to have interchangeable parts like the Discord State and a client Library like Arikawa
+Discord Ingestor is a Go (Golang) Discord data ingestor designed to have interchangeable parts like the Discord State and a client Library like Arikawa (with a shim)